 401(k) Rollover in Ellisville, MO.
 Changing jobs or careers is the start of a brand new, exciting chapter in your life.
-However, it’s often difficult for Ellisville, MO residents to know what to do with their 401(k) with their previous employer.
+However, many Ellisville, MO residents wonder what the best options are for their existing 401(k) plan.
 Managing multiple retirement savings accounts can be stressful without a team of expert and honest financial advisors.

 401(k) Rollover in Ellisville,MO

-There are several options for handling your 401(k) rollover in Ellisville, MO, and oftentimes it takes sound financial planning and advising to know which option is best for you.
-Correct Capital is a privately owned, independent advisory firm with fiduciary advisors.
-This means any advice we give is based on what we believe is best for your financial needs.
-Our business is built on trust and your belief that we’ll do what’s best for you.
-We offer unbiased, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
+There are a few different ways to handle your 401(k) rollover in Ellisville, MO, and usually it takes trustworthy financial planning and a savvy financial advisor to know how to best deal with your savings.
+Correct Capital is an independent advisory firm whose advisors hold themselves to the fiduciary standard.
+This means we work in your best interest to make sure your money is working for you as you want it to.
+Our business is built on trust and your confidence that we’ll do what’s best for you.
+We offer objective, expert advice, and will never try to convince you of something we don’t believe in ourselves.
 Call us today at 314-930-401K or contact us online to learn more about 401(k) rollover options in Ellisville, MO.

 Generally speaking, you have four options to consider when considering a 401(k) rollover.

-If you have over $5,000 invested in your 401(k), most, but not all, Ellisville, MO companies allow you to keep your accrued savings in their plan.
+If you have over $5,000 invested in your 401(k), many Ellisville, MO companies permit you to keep your retirement savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
-Many employees in Ellisville, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
-In this case, it may make sense to not roll over your 401(k), and to keep the savings where they are.
+Many people in Ellisville, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
+In this case, it may make sense to keep them where they are instead of a 401(k) rollover.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
-Additionally, federal law dictates that 401(k)s creditors cannot make claims against 401(k)s. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to roll over the funds any time you’d like.
+Additionally, federal law dictates that 401(k)s creditors cannot make claims against 401(k)s.
+If you keep your assets in your old 401(k), you won’t have to make any immediate decisions regarding your money, and you’re still free to transfer the funds at some point in the future.

-However, it is important to note that keeping your old 401(k) means you can no longer make contributions to it, which may have an impact on your retirement planning.
+However, it is important to note that if you don’t rollover your old 401(k), you won’t be able to add to your savings, which may have an impact on your retirement planning.
 After the age of 72, you will be required to withdraw “required minimum distributions” from those 401(k) accounts you have at old employers.
-It can also be complicated to manage several different retirement plans.
-Withdrawal options can be limited and have large federal withholding requirements.
+It can also be daunting to oversee several different retirement plans with numerous recordkeepers.
+Withdrawal options can be limited and large amounts of your money will be withheld.
 You would not be able to take out a 401(k) loan.
-Correct Capital can help you decide if sticking with your old 401(k) is the best option for you.
+Correct Capital's retirement consultants can help you decide if sticking with your old 401(k) is the best option for you.

 IRA stands for Individual Retirement Account.
-A Rollover IRA is an account used to move funds from a formeremployer’s 401(k).
-If you already have an IRA, you can consider transferring the money there for your 401(k) rollover.
-Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
+A Rollover IRA is an account used to move savings from an old employer’s 401(k).
+If you already have an IRA, you can consider transferring the savings there for your 401(k) rollover.
+Depending on how you contributed to your 401(k) plan, it may be best to roll money to a Traditional or a Roth IRA.
 This way, the tax status of the money you already invested is not affected.

-Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible. the pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
+Money deposited into a Traditional IRA are considered to be pre-tax money. the pre-tax money you contributed to your 401(k) will likely be put into a traditional IRA.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-Once you turn 72, you will have to take out required minimum distributions regardless of your status in the workforce.
+After turning 72, you will be required to withdraw required minimum distributions regardless of your status in the workforce.

-Contributions to Roth IRAs are made with money you already paid taxes on, so there is no tax benefit at the time the contributions are made.
-The benefit is that the money grows tax-free.
-Money you contributed to a Roth 401(k) account is likely to be rolled into a Roth IRA.
-At any time you can take out the contributions you make without tax consequences, and you will not pay taxes on your earnings if you are 59 ½ years old and wait at least 5 years to withdraw any funds.
+Money deposited into Roth IRAs are made with after-tax money, so there is no tax benefit until the money is withdrawn.
+The benefit is that Roth IRA money grows tax-free.
+Money you contributed to a Roth 401(k) account is usually rolled into a Roth IRA.
+At any time you can access the contributions you make without tax consequences, and if you maintain the account for at least 5 years and are 59 ½ years old, you do not pay taxes on your earnings.
 Unlike Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.

 While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you would be “converting” pre-tax money into after-tax money, which means you would have to pay taxes on the money received into the Roth IRA.

 You can open an IRA with many banks or any brokerage firm in Ellisville, MO, however many of them vary when it comes to fees or other expenses.
-Our team of financial advisors at Correct Capital will help you find the best choice for you.
+Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find what’s right for you.

 4. Cash Out.